 3- Take a Break

 Once you notice a dip in concentration or productivity, take a break.
-The length of the break should be sufficient to allow for recovery but not so long that it disrupts the work flow.
+The length of the break should be sufficient to allow for recovery, and after extended periods of focused work, consider taking a longer break to recharge and prevent burnout, but not so long that it disrupts the work flow.

-Keep track of how long you spend working and the duration of your breaks.
+Keep track of the time spent working and the duration of your breaks.
 This can help you identify patterns and optimize your work and rest periods over time.

 Application in Time Management